EdwinBayingana/AI-chatbot/README.md

-# chatbot
+# Yanna - chatGPT's younger sibling
-This is an AI chatbot built by integrating the chatGPT API from OpenAI.
+Yanna is an AI chatbot built by integrating the chatGPT API from OpenAI.